 What Can I Do with a Bachelor of Science Degree in Radiology?

 Hospitals and other employers need workers proficient in radiology to operate and maintain technical radiographic machines.
 Many different employment opportunities are available for radiology technicians, especially those with specializations.
 Radiologic technologist, pediatric radiographer and cardiovascular radiologic technician are potential occupations available to students with a Bachelor of Science in Radiology.
-Schools offering Cardiovascular Sonography degrees can also be found in these popular choices.

 Education and Certification Requirements

 Bachelor's degree programs in radiology include courses in medical terminology, anatomy/physiology and radiation physics.
 Students learn to operate equipment, position patients and evaluate the images they procure.
 Clinical work gives them experience working with patients.

 A few states require that radiologic technologists and radiographers be licensed.
 Licensing generally requires completing an accredited training program and passing a state exam or the exam from the American Registry of Radiologic Technologists (ARRT).
 Many graduates attain professional certification even if their state does not require licensing.